brotherhood-of-recursive-descent/tankism/README.md

 ## Nice to have

- * limmited field of view
+ * limited field of view
- * destructable environment
+ * destructible environment
  * anti cheat system
  * particle effects
  * shop / economy... buy skins but no features
+ * call in artillery strike

 # Credits